Nonlinear microtearing modes in MAST and their stochastic layer formation: Nonlinear simulation results and saturation mechanism

 Fig.~\ref{fig:q_nu}~(a) shows the time trace of the total heat flux from nonlinear simulations with different values of $a\nu_e/c_s\in \{1.05, 0.82, 0.63, 0.42, 0.21\}$.
 The value of the electron collision frequency in the MAST reference case at $r/a=0.5$ is $\nu_e = 0.82\ c_s/a$.
 The linear scan presented in the previous section shows that the maximum MTM growth rate is achieved at approximately $\nu_e \simeq 0.42\ c_s/a$.
 We note that the heat flux driven by MTMs is negligible for $\nu_e > 0.6\ c_s/a$, despite MTMs being linearly unstable (see Fig.~\ref{fig:coll2D}).
-Therefore, there is no contribution to the heat flux from the MTM instability in the reference MAST case at the chosen surface (most of the turbulent heat flux is driven by the ETG instability as shown in \ref{sec:etg}).
+Therefore, there is no contribution to the heat flux from the MTM instability in the reference MAST case at $r/a=0.5$ (most of the turbulent heat flux is driven by the ETG instability as shown in \ref{sec:etg}) despite MTMs being unstable.
+This shows that the presence of linearly unstable MTMs is not a sufficient condition to drive significant heat flux.
 Fig.~\ref{fig:q_nu}~(b) shows the electromagnetic and electrostatic contribution to the saturated heat flux at different values of electron collision frequency.
 When $\nu_e$ decreases from $0.63\ c_s/a$ to $0.42\ c_s/a$, the heat flux increases by an order of magnitude, while the maximum growth rate of the linear MTM instability increases by less than a factor two.
 At $\nu_e = 0.42\ c_s/a$ and $\nu_e = 0.21\ c_s/a$, the heat flux saturates approximately at $Q_\mathrm{tot}\simeq 0.02\ Q_{gB}$, where $Q_{gB} = \rho_*^2 n_e T_e c_s$ is the gyro-Bohm heat flux, corresponding to $Q_\mathrm{tot}\simeq 0.002$~MW/m$^2$.
 We note that the heat flux at $\nu_e < 0.6\ c_s/a$ saturates at a value that is more than a factor of two smaller than the saturated heat flux driven by the ETG instability in the reference case (see \ref{sec:etg}).
 Fig.~\ref{fig:q_nu}~(b) shows that the electromagnetic heat flux largely dominates over the electrostatic contribution, in agreement with previous nonlinear gyrokinetic simulations of MTMs~\cite{guttenfelder2011,doerk2011}.
-Fig.~\ref{fig:q_nu} also indicates negligible transport from MTMs at $r/a=0.5$ that do not capture locally the observed global confinement scaling with collisionality $\tau_E\propto \nu_*^{-0.82}$~\cite{valovivc2011}\footnote{In Ref.~\cite{valovivc2011} local MTM linear stability calculations slightly further out in radius (at $r/a=0.6$~\cite{guttenferlder2023}) shows higher growth rates (owing to higher $\hat{s}$ and $a/L_{T_e}$) and do, however, align with the confinement scaling.}.